 The Oak, c1914

 91 High Street, 2001

-The Oak Beerhouse, now 91, High Street used to be a favourite with the land workers, along with others in the village, for all had their regulars being open most of the day, but later, tougher drinking laws/hours came into force.
+The Oak Beerhouse, now 91, High Street used to be a favourite with the land workers, along with others in the village, for all had their regulars.
+They were all open most of the day, then later tougher drinking hours came into force.

-The Oak is unchanged with the passing of time, it's past can easily be recalled , the weathered space where the old sign was fixed can still be made out.
-Today the site bears a small sign, 'The Old Oak' so preserving a part of our Bunham history, in the same way as does 5, High street The Ragged Staff and 12, The Hill, The Old Post Office, each sites of bygone years.
+The site is unchanged with the passing of time, it's past can easily be recalled , the weathered space where the old sign was fixed can still be made out.
+Today it has a small plaque near the door - 'The Old Oak' - so preserving a part of our Bunham history, in the same way as plaques at - 5, High street / The Ragged Staff and 12, The Hill / The Old Post Office,

 Back to Index Page